GATE 2021

 In a similar way, all the subjects are divided into core and specific subjects.
 The entire syllabus is provided in the information brochure Page 39.

-GATE exam pattern 2021 will include the number of questions, types of questions, and marking scheme for all the 25 papers of GATE.
-Candidates who wish to appear for GATE 2020 need to familiarise themselves with the exam pattern, syllabus and the marking scheme.
+GATE exam pattern 2023 will include the number of questions, types of questions, and marking scheme for all 29 papers of GATE.
+Candidates who wish to appear for GATE 2023 need to familiarise themselves with the exam pattern, syllabus and the marking scheme.

-Note: Two new papers have been added for GATE 2021: ES (Environmental Science and Engineering) and XH (Humanities and Social Sciences)
+Note: Two new papers have been added for GATE 2023: Naval Architecture & Marine Engineering and Geomatics Engineering.

 In all the papers, there will be a total of 65 questions carrying 100 marks, out of which 10 questions carrying a total of 15 marks will be of General Aptitude (GA).
 In the papers bearing the codes AE, AG, BT, CE, CH, CS, EC, EE, IN, ME, MN, MT, PI, TF, XE, and the Engineering Mathematics will carry around 15% of the total marks.
 The General Aptitude section will carry 15% of the total marks and the remaining 70% percentage of the total marks is devoted to the subject of the paper.
 In the papers bearing the codes AR, CY, EY, GG, MA, PH and XL, the General Aptitude section will carry 15% of the total marks and the remaining 85% of the total marks is devoted to the subject of the paper.